 NOTE 3: How to determine the received DL packet is UDP-encapsulated IPSec protected packet is defined in RFC 3948 [138].
 UDP encapsulation for ESP is used when a NAT is detected, and there can be different Security Parameter Indexes within the same IP-tuples.

+NOTE 4: Despite the indication of support for Reflective QoS, the UE might not be able to derive QoS Rules for ESP IPSec packets and UDP-encapsulated IPSec packets, if uplink IPSec SA corresponding to a downlink IPSec SA of the SPI in the DL packet exists and the SPI of the uplink IPSec SA is not known to the NAS layer.

 For PDU Session of Ethernet type the UL Packet Filter is derived based on the received DL packet by using the source and destination MAC addresses, the Ethertype on received DL packet is used as Ethertype for UL packet.
 In the case of presence of IEEE Std 802.1Q [98], the VID and PCP in IEEE Std 802.1Q [98] header(s) of the received DL packet is also used as the VID and PCP field for the UL Packet Filter.
 When double IEEE Std 802.1Q [98] tagging is used, only the outer (S-TAG) is taken into account for the UL Packet Filter derivation.